lgmorand/github-certification-preparation-guide/content/FAQ.md

 ## How do I register for a certification ?

 You need sign up on [https://examregistration.github.com](https://examregistration.github.com) and shedule an exam.
+Be
+> Be aware that for the moment, certifications are open to GitHub/Microsoft employees and GitHub/Microsoft partners only.
+If you want your organization to be onboarded, please contact certificat@github.com.

 ## How does it cost ?